oranmcclintock/seats-automation-python/README.md

 - Token expiration warnings.

 ### Fingerprint Generation
-Implements the cryptographic logic required to generate valid `fp` (fingerprint) values, ensuring the API accepts requests as if they originated from the official mobile app.
+Implements the cryptographic logic required to generate valid fingerprint values, ensuring the API accepts requests as if they originated from the official mobile app.

 ## 3. Technical Architecture